 - (1) Kenneth Ehrman was appointed to the board in January 2019.
 Through November 19, 2020, he served as Chairman of the Compensation Committee and as of that date he was named Chairman of our Board of Directors.
-He serves as a member of the Compensation Committee and is Chairman of the Corporate Governance and Nominating Committee.
-He was also a member of the Audit Committee through April 1, 2024 - (2) Frank A. Lonegro was appointed to the board on July 19, 2023.
+He serves as a member of the Compensation Committee and is Chairman of the Corporate Governance and Nominating Committee. - (2) Frank A. Lonegro was appointed to the board on July 19, 2023.
 Mr. Lonegro became a member of the Audit Committee on April 1, 2024.
-Mr. Lonegro elected to receive all of his compensation in stock. - (3) Ned Mavrommatis was appointed to the board on August 13, 2019.
+He has elected to receive all of his compensation in stock. - (3) Ned Mavrommatis was appointed to the board on August 13, 2019.
 Through November 19, 2020, he served as Co-Chairman of the Audit Committee and since then he has been the sole Chairman of the Audit Committee and he is a member of the Compensation and Corporate Governance and Nominating Committees. - (4) James Craig Nixon was appointed to the board on July 15, 2021.
 Since his appointment, he has served as Chairman of the Compensation Committee and he is a member of the Audit and Corporate Governance and Nominating Committees.
 Mr. Nixon elected to receive all of his compensation in stock. - (5) Reflects the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
 In determining the grant date fair value of stock awards, the Company used the closing price of the Company's common stock on the grant date.